Jord8888/PixelColorZen-numberpolicies/PRIVACY.md

 literally cannot make a network request — no `INTERNET` permission is declared.)

+## Sharing your completed images

+When you finish a puzzle, a "Share image" button appears on the completion dialog.
+Tapping it renders the completed picture as a PNG in the app's internal cache directory, then opens Android's standard share chooser so you can send the image to another app (Photos, Messages, social media, etc.).
+The choice of recipient app and what happens to the image after that is entirely yours.

+The PNG never leaves your device through this app.
+We do not receive a copy, do not log that you shared, and do not see which app you chose.
+The cache file is a normal app-private file that gets cleared along with the rest of the app cache.

 ## Ads and analytics

 There are no ads.
 There is no analytics.
 There is no telemetry.